 I left the third day, truly wondering what I’d gotten myself into.
 The agency felt like a boiler room.
 The environment was toxic.
 I didn’t sign up for that, and I was wavering on staying another day.
 I decided to give it one more shot.
 I felt I owed it to myself to see if I could close one repayment agreement on my terms.
 Plus, I knew there was a learning curve, and three days wasn’t it.

 When the supervisor came back from her meeting she had a bunch of colored construction paper in her hands.
-She came over to me and the other new agents, and then this happened: she said,“pick your favorite color, and then put your hand on the paper, take a pencil, and draw the outline of your entire hand including fingers.”
+She came over to me and the other new agents, and then this happened—she said, “Pick your favorite color, and then put your hand on the paper, take a pencil, and draw the outline of your entire hand including fingers.”
 At this point I was enraged.
 How dare she treat me like this.
 There was no purple to choose from.
-My favorite color.
+Purple is my favorite color.